 Students must maintain a copy of their scholarship and acceptance letters.
 We do not keep a copy of your letter for you.

 Federal regulations require that students using federal aid comply with an appropriate GPA and a completion rate of 67%.
-By not meeting the federal requirements a student becomes ineligible for federal financial aid.
+By not meeting the federal requirements, a student becomes ineligible for federal financial aid.
 All details are available in the Booklet of Financial Assistance found at mountsaintvincet.edu/faforms.
-Students that have not met this requirement have been informed.
+Students who do not meet this requirement are notified.

-Yes, If you are registered for 6 or more credit hours during the summer 2019 sessions and you had Pell during the 1819 academic year.
+Yes, if you are registered for six or more credit hours during the summer 2019 sessions and you had Pell during the 2018-2019 academic year.